HL7/davinci-vbpr/input/pagecontent/guidance.md

 This following is a list of pre-requisites for using this implementation guide:
 - Payer and Provider have value-based contract agreement in place
     - *Data agreed in a contract includes information such as program details, data aggregation period, reporting period, and attribution methods.*
-- Payer and Provider has an established process for creating and reconciling member attribution list
+- Payer and Provider have an established process for creating and reconciling member attribution list
     - *Creation and reconciliation of attributed member list is outside the scope of this implementation guide*
 - Payer assembles administrative, clinical, quality, and claims data for attributed members
 - Payer calculates population performance